Tanneguydv/pyolp_robotics/README.md

 ## Warning
 This tool is mainly a pedagogic tool to understand the basic concepts of robotic kinematics
 - No garanty of good behavior, it works for me in the real world but use with cautious.
 - The inverse kinematics solver can only combine one orientation (Z in the planner) with the position (see https://github.com/Phylliade/ikpy/issues/138).
-With a tool aligned with the flange, it can be resolved by calculted the angle between the X direction of frame to reach and the TCP's one, turn accordingly the flange, test if pose is suitable for the robot and forward.
+With a tool aligned with the flange, it can be resolved by calculting the angle between the X direction of frame to reach and the TCP's one, turn accordingly the flange, test if pose is suitable for the robot and forward.
 - Trajectory planning and logic may be different from the one implemented in the robot's controller, use with cautious at low velocity for first tries\
 For a more robust solution you can check [ROS Industrial](https://rosindustrial.org/), which offers great tools and has a large community of developpers.

 ## Further work to be done
 Implement jacobian method to deal with trajectory speed and so on\
 add other robots\
-...\
+better interaction between robot's model and FCL mesh ...\
 feel free to contribute :)